 Now you can put the next line on.
 This line will be easier to place because you can follow the indention in the globe.
 Follow the same process for this part of the quote and then the final line.

 I planned on just painting the globe and then putting the vinyl on, but when I did it looked a little plain.
 Remember the addition of the white paint in the beginning?
 This is when I changed my mind.
-However you benefitted from my mistake so you are already finished with all the painting.
+However, you benefitted from my mistake, so you are already finished with all the painting.
+If you like the uniform look, you can stick with painting it all one color.

 I had this beautiful lace and glitter 2.5″ blush wired ribbon.
 Love!
 Cut about 4″ of ribbon to make a bow.
 Pinch the beginning of the ribbon, make a loop, then bring the ribbon back to the first pinch.
 Make another loop, then you will end up with three “pinches” of the ribbon.
 You’re basically making a bow that looks like one you’d tie in your hair.